 Can diet affect how a person with depression feels?
 Find out here.

 The evidence comes from studies in which people took folate supplements.
 However, dietary sources of folate may also be beneficial.

-The body naturally produces toxic molecules known as free radicals, and if too many build up, they can cause damage.
-Cardiovascular disease may be one result of this.
+The body naturally produces toxic molecules known as free radicals, and if too many build up, they

 Find more information on antioxidant-rich foods here.